docd27/rollup-plugin-glsl-optimize/README.md

 ## Features

 ### Preprocessing and Validation
-Shaders are pre-processed and validated using the [Khronos Glslang Validator](https://github.com/KhronosGroup/glslang) which helps identify syntactic and semantic errors.
+Shaders are pre-processed and validated using the [Khronos Glslang Validator](https://github.com/KhronosGroup/glslang).

-Macros like ``#define`` are now run at build time.
-There's also support for C-style ``#include`` directives*:
+Macros are run at build time with support for C-style ``#include`` directives*:

 ```glsl
 #version 300 es